Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Introduction

 However, representations from contrastive learning are rich in information, which might be able to unintentionally memorize more personal sensitive information. \citet{carlini2023extracting} shows that diffusion models, which are built upon CLIP, can memorize individual images in the training data and emit them at generation time, and is even less private compared to prior generative models such as GANs. \citet{encodermi} successfully conducts membership inference attacks on the image encoder trained from CLIP.
 Furthermore, \citet{attributeinference} demonstrates that SimCLR, another framework that employs contrastive learning for image representations, is more susceptible to attribute inference attacks compared to standard supervised models.

 Mitigating these privacy vulnerabilities requires privacy-preserving training methods for multimodal models.
-The field of {\em Differential privacy} (DP) has emerged as the gold standard for privacy-preserving data analytics.
+The field of {\em differential privacy} (DP) has emerged as the gold standard for privacy-preserving data analytics.
 It is a mathematical notion of privacy, which ensures that the output distribution of computation is robust to one person's data.
-DP is typically achieved by introducing randomness in the computation.
-Differential privacy techniques have been employed in the context of unimodal models \citep{xu2022multimodalsurvey,Basu2021BenchmarkingDP,Hoory2021LearningAE, yu2022differentially, li2022large}
+DP is typically achieved by introducing randomness in the computation and DP techniques have been employed in the context of unimodal models \citep{xu2022multimodalsurvey,Basu2021BenchmarkingDP,Hoory2021LearningAE, yu2022differentially, li2022large}.
 However, differentially private training of multimodal models is currently understudied. \citep{carlini2023extracting} shows directly applying DP-SGD \citep{abadi2016deep} to diffusion models on CIFAR-10 causes the training consistently diverge, even when low privacy guarantees.

 In this paper, we propose \dpclip, which safeguards vision-language tasks by learning differentially private image and text representations.
 These representations can then be safely used for various downstream multimodal tasks.
+It is worth emphasizing that our work represents one of the first attempts to incorporate privacy into multimodal models, thus paving the way for enhanced privacy protection in vision-language tasks.
 We hope that, by leveraging the information contained in the pretrained embeddings using public data, our fine-tuned private representations can maintain their utility in performing various downstream tasks.
-Since the CLIP loss function involves contrasting data from different pairs, the standard DP deep learning approach, DP-SGD based on \textit{per-sample} clipping based, cannot be directly applied.
-To address this challenge, we propose to use \textit{per-batch} clipping and show that our algorithm achieves high accuracy while protecting the desired level of privacy, from both theoretical and empirical perspectives.
+Since the CLIP loss function involves contrasting data from different modalities, the standard DP deep learning approach, DP-SGD based on \textit{per-sample} clipping, cannot be directly applied.
+To address this challenge, we employ \textit{per-batch} clipping and show that our algorithm achieves high accuracy while protecting the desired level of privacy, from both theoretical and empirical perspectives.